aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Let's just add it this time.

 This is always a `key` that starts with `mrk-`.
-Given everything we have learned we have learned:
+Given everything we have learned we have:

 <!-- !test check MultiRegionAwsKmsResource? -->
 ```dafny